 Giles removed his glasses and began to polish the already pristine lenses.
-"That was Quentin Travers."
+"That was Rutherford Sirk."

-"As is, head-watcher-guy, Quentin Travers?"
+"As in, head-watcher-guy?"
 Xander moved to sit on a stool to Buffy's right offering her a cursory grin.

 But the truth was that she was also a little bit excited.
-Even before Giles had started polishing his glasses – a telltale sign that something was up – Buffy hadn't for a moment believed that Quentin would call Cleveland just to check up on them.
-No, he would have a purpose.
-And while his reasons were, at least half the time, to throw them all into a whirlwind with some apparently scheduled, wholly idiotic and decidedly unnecessary task, there was also the chance that he had something important for them to do; slaying that needed to be done; a world that needed to be saved.
+Even before Giles had started polishing his glasses – a telltale sign that something was up – Buffy hadn't for a moment believed that Sirks would call Cleveland just to check up on them.
+Nope, he would have a purpose, just like Travers.
+And while Traver’s reasons were, at least half the time, to throw them all into a whirlwind with some apparently scheduled, wholly idiotic, and decidedly unnecessary task, there was a chance that Sirk had something important for them to do - slaying that needed to be done … a world that needed to be saved.

 A purpose for the Slayer.

 It had been a solid year since the fall of Sunnydale, and with its tumble into the abyss so went all of the worthwhile badness.
-Sure there were still vampires, not to mention the occasional Drokken Beast, Gavrok Spider and Skilosh Demon (or as Buffy like to call them "three-eyed creeps"), but without the constant threat of rising super-evil, the rest seemed to almost give up.
+Sure there were still vampires, not to mention the occasional Drokken Beast, Gavrok Spider, and Skilosh Demon, but without the constant threat of a rising super-evil, the rest seemed to almost give up.

 Not that she openly hoped that there was sudden, world-endangering trouble.

 Or maybe she did?